Jason-Oleana/from-classification-to-web-application/README.md

 CTRL + C
 ```

-## How to run the application using Docker
+## How to run the application using Docker🐋

 ### 1. Build image